As you may already know, the concentration of reactants decreases while the concentration of products increases as a given reaction proceeds.

 After a while, the concentrations of reactants and products no longer change, meaning that the reaction has reached the state referred to as a chemical equilibrium.

 If the chemical equilibrium results from two active and opposing reactions, the equilibrium that the system reaches is referred to as a dynamic equilibrium.
-In the case of dynamic equilibria, there is no observable change present in a reaction; However, the system is in constant motion, meaning that the reactants are continuously transformed into products and products are transformed into the reactants.
-The system is considered as a closed system (sealed container), meaning that there are no components added or removed from it.
+In the case of dynamic equilibria, there is no observable change present in a reaction; However, the system is in constant motion, meaning that the reactants are continuously transformed into products, and products are transformed into the reactants.
+The system is considered a closed system (sealed container), meaning that there are no components added or removed from it.

 To note the dynamic equilibrium in a chemical equation, you should simply use two opposing arrows between the reactants and the products.

 The study of equilibria shows how far the given reaction goes.